2012–13 snooker season: New professional players

 The 2012/2013 season was made up of 99 professional players.
 The top 64 players after the 2012 World Championships automatically qualified for the 2012/2013 season as did the top eight who were not in the top 64 from the Players Tour Championship Order of Merit.
-Another twelve places were available through Q School; the rest of the places on to the tour came from amateur events and national governing body nominations.
+Another twelve places were available through the 2012 Q School; the rest of the places on to the tour came from amateur events and national governing body nominations.
 All players except those in the top 64 received a tour card for two seasons.
 Listed below are the players who qualified for the 2012/2013 and 2013/2014 season.